Bugsy | 1991

 Biopic of the man who, according to legend, built Las Vegas.
 The real Bugsy – sorry, Benny – Siegel was gunned down, shot through the eyes (see the tasteful picture in Kenneth Anger’s wickedly pleasurable Hollywood Babylon) at his home in Beverly Hills, 810 Linden Drive.

-Siegel is met on arrival in Los Angeles by George Raft (Joe Mantegna) at the wonderful Spanish-style Union Station, 800 North Alameda Street.
+Siegel (Warren Beatty) is met on arrival in Los Angeles by George Raft (Joe Mantegna) at the wonderful Spanish-style Union Station, 800 North Alameda Street.
 There’s impressive attention to detail the famous sign in the hills, glimpsed only briefly in the background during the drive to Hollywood, actually reads ‘HOLLYWOODLAND’, as it did until 1949.

 The Flamingo of the movie looks very different to the Las Vegas casino of today, and had to be rebuilt in its original form out in Thermal, south of I-10 between Palm Springs and Salton Sea in the Southern California desert.